jundalisay/superb/content/en/research/indian/farming/section-1/spices.md

 The indigenous, suryamukhi and dhani lanka varieties are all summer varieties of green chilli.
 There is also a red winter variety which is often dried and made into powder.
 Chilli can also be made into a spicy sauce.

-### Turmeric (Halud)
+## Turmeric (Halud)

 Turmeric is commonly made into powder and used as a spice.

 When taken raw, it is poisonous.
 It should be taken only after it has been processed in cow dung water.
 Raw turmeric can be converted into sunte halud by boiling it with cow dung.

-Turmeric requires half sun and half shade.
-The best turmeric tubers are found in Patna.
+**Turmeric requires half sun and half shade.** The best turmeric tubers are found in Patna.

 ## Radish (Mula)

-Radish is a 45 to 60 day crop.
+Radish is a 45-60 day crop.
 Its came from Japan.
 It first came to India 3,000 years ago.

 It has less food value than potato, although it is rich in mineral salts and is good for the blood.